What is a colonoscopy?

 during the procedure.

-- You will be asked to lie on your left side with your knees pulled up towards your
+You will be asked to lie on your left side with your knees pulled up toward your chest.

 and colon.
 You may feel mild pain, pressure, or cramping during the procedure.
 A sedative